shauqt/Bellabeat-Case-Study-Data-Analysis/README.md

 Using SQL, I also joined multiple tables to create new, analysis-ready datasets that highlighted specific insights and relationships.
 In particular, I generated a weight_log_usage table and a sleep_log_usage table to more effectively examine usage patterns and behavioral trends.

+The Python file can be downloaded [here](https://github.com/shauqt/Bellabeat-Case-Study-Data-Analysis/blob/main/bellabeat.ipynb).

+The SQL queries can be accessed in this

 ---

 ## Part 4: Cleaned Data Structure